 When you’ve been injured in a car accident, you need attorneys with the knowledge and resources to handle your claim effectively.
 Jurewitz Law Group Injury & Accident Lawyers brings decades of combined experience handling car accident cases throughout Hillsborough County and Florida.

 Our results demonstrate our commitment to pursuing compensation for our clients.
 We’ve recovered over $250 million for clients nationwide, including significant settlements for accident victims.
-Our attorneys have secured substantial recoveries in complex cases, including a $19.1 million settlement for a mother and daughter killed by a semi-truck and $1.8 million for a trucking accident victim.
+Our attorneys have secured substantial recoveries in complex cases, including a $19.1 million settlement for a mother and daughter killed by a semi-truck.
 While every case is unique, our case results show our dedication to pursuing compensation.

-We exclusively represent injury victims—never insurance companies or corporations.
+We exclusively represent injured victims—never insurance companies or corporations.
 This means our interests align completely with yours.
 We handle all car accident cases on a contingency fee basis, so you pay no attorney fees unless we recover compensation for your case.
 Additionally, we advance all case expenses, allowing you to focus on recovery while we handle the legal work.
+Over 75% of clients report communication quality as the most important factor in their satisfaction with legal representation.
+Our firm is committed to providing clear and consistent communication throughout your case.

 Common Causes of Car Accidents in Tampa